1Birdo/BotnetGoV2/README.md

 > 🚫[  **API server / Usage**  ]   If you are look for the API section please check the bottom of the 'Readme.md'

+> 🖥️ For the PuTTY variant of this project, please refer to my Alternatives Project for the supported version.
+The only difference lies in how communication is handled and how the bots are managed.
+The Current PuTTY varient is privated due to some abuse.

 ---

 ## ✨ Key Capabilities